Sharing is caring!

 Reindeer in Norway, roaming around their farm

 In fact, reindeer meat is used in quite a few dishes in the Arctic Circle, as it is one of the few good sources of protein in an otherwise sparse land.
-For those of you wondering, it tastes quite good, a bit gamey thanks to its 2% fat content, and then it just kinda sits in your stomach indefinitely.
-But the taste is worth it.
+For those of you wondering, it tastes quite good.
+A bit gamey thanks to its 2% fat content, and then it just kinda sits in your stomach indefinitely.
+But the flavor is worth it, at least once.

-One of the most traditional dishes is called bidos, a stew made of reindeer meat, potatoes, carrots, and reindeer heart.
+One traditional dish is called bidos, a stew made of reindeer meat, potatoes, carrots, and reindeer heart.
 The Sami sometimes eat it at their traditional youth confirmation ceremony at age 14.
 Yes, I ate it.
 No, I was not aware there was a heart in it beforehand.
 Still tasted delicious.

 You Can Feed Reindeer Outside Tromsø, Norway